include 'table_one_column_header.php'; ?>

 Funding and Other Acknowledgements

-The establishment and occupation of the NEARNET and MAGNET GPS Networks has been funded through various sources and programs.
+The establishment and occupation of the NEARNET and MAGNET sites has been funded through various sources and programs:

 - 0610031, Quasi-Block Modeling of Walker Lane Tectonic Deformation, Using Geodetic and Geologic Data to Constrain System Complexity and Time-Variable Behavior to Hammond, Blewitt, Kreemer.